microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/tenant-deployments.md

 ## Enterprise Deployment

-In this scenario the aim is to install AA4AM inside an enterprise tenant and the following is assumed.
+In this scenario the aim is to install AA4AM inside an enterprise tenant and the following is expected.

 1. Likely to have different administration teams.
 For example
    - Azure Active Directory Administrators